-When the message "There is difference between the disk information in the configuration information and the disk information in the server.
-Are you sure you want automatic modification?" appears, select Yes.
+When the message "The disk information in the cluster configuration data differs from that in the server.
+Do you want the inconsistency to be automatically corrected?" appears, select Yes.

 If the fixed-term license is used, run the following command.